 Learn More About Becoming a Graphic Designer

 Marketing ManagerMarketing managers decide how to market websites to the public.
-They need a bachelor's degree or a master's degree in business with a concentration in marketing.
+They need to have earned a bachelor's or master's degree in marketing or an MBA with a concentration in marketing.
 Marketing managers earned a median annual salary of $110,030 in 2009.

 Learn More About Becoming a Marketing Manager

 Web DeveloperWeb developers tend to the technical aspects of creating websites.
 While many employers prefer to hire job candidates with a bachelor's degree in a computer-related field, some will consider those with experience and certification only.
 Web developers earned a median annual salary of $77,010 in 2009.

 Web MasterWeb masters are computer specialists who maintain websites.
 Web masters are also called web administrators.
 Employers usually require those they hire to have an associate degree or certificate but a bachelor's degree in a computer-related major may be needed for more advanced positions.
 Web masters earned a median annual salary of $77,010 in 2009.